x72y5e/backupr19/README.md

 # backupr19
-custom backup tool written in rust
+Custom backup tool written in rust

 Add a config.txt to the root.
 Format should be line 1: full path of original directory to be backed up; line 2: full path to folder to contain the backup; e.g.